lesunb/XMIToPRISM/README.md

 1- Open the XMI-PRISM-Converter project on Eclipse.

-2- Go to the "jar-and-scripts" folder.
-Copy the JAR File and the configuration-scripts folder.
-The JAR named "xpconverter.jar", short for XMI-To-PRISM Converter.
+2- Go to the "build" folder.
+Copy the JAR File named "xpconverter.jar", short for XMI-To-PRISM Converter.

-3- Paste these contents in the folder where the .XMI file is.
+3- Paste the JAR in the folder where the .XMI file(s) is.

 4- Through the terminal/prompt, go to this folder and enter: